bkase/fast-blog/src/kotlin.md

 * [Reified generics!](https://kotlinlang.org/docs/reference/inline-functions.html#reified-type-parameters)

-Reified generics let you use the generic `T` in your code at runtime.
-For example, we've used reified generics to implement a clean API for dictionary deserialization to model data classes -- we attempt to deserialize an untyped map into some strongly typed data class of type `T` (like a `User`).
+Reified generics in Kotlin let you use the generic `T` in your code at runtime.
+For example, we've used reified generics to implement a clean API for dictionary deserialization to model data classes.
+Here, we attempt to deserialize an untyped map into some strongly typed data class of type `T` (like a `User`):

 ```kotlin
 private inline fun deserialize<reified T>(dict: Map<String, Any?>): T { ... }